heartshare/swarm2/README.md

-# :cloud: Private cloud
+# :cloud: Self hosted swarm

-A straight-forward, simple to deploy, Docker swarm cluster with GlusterFS.
+A straight-forward, simple to deploy, Docker swarm with GlusterFS.

 ## Feature overview